philipsoutham/py-mysql2pgsql/README.rst

     # if index_prefix is given, indexes will be created whith a name prefixed with index_prefix
     index_prefix:

+    # if name_quoted is true, all table_name and column_name will be double quoted
+    name_quoted: false

 Pretty self explainitory right?
 A couple things to note, first if `destination -> file` is populated all output will be dumped to the specified location regardless of what is contained in `destination ->